Skip to main content

 As pioneers in their respective domains, TintTech and E Ink Corporation continue to push the boundaries of possibility, shaping the future of digital displays with their unwavering dedication to innovation and excellence.

-9.7-inch Wired Power Over Ethernet (PoE) ePaper Digital Signage at the Estonian National Museum
+9.7-inch Wired PoE E Ink Screens at Estonian National Museum

 About the Estonian National Museum

-The Estonian National Museum was founded in 1909 on the initiative and with the support of the nation – with the task to protect and develop the history and culture of Estonia.
+The Estonian National Museum was founded in 1909 on the initiative and with the support of the nation.
+Its main task was to protect and develop the history and culture of Estonia.
 Echoing the sentiments shared across many European countries, the museum’s early years were dedicated to the preservation of the vanishing peasant culture and the meticulous curation of artifacts essential to understanding Estonia’s cultural evolution.
 As the cultural landscape evolved, so too did the museum’s focus, pivoting towards the celebration and exploration of folk culture.

-Until the tumultuous times of World War II, the Estonian National Museum served as the custodian of all facets of the nation’s heritage, earning recognition as a revered institution of memory by the 1930s.
+Until the difficult times of World War II, the Estonian National Museum served as the custodian of all facets of the nation’s heritage.
+Furthermore, it earned recognition as a revered institution of memory by the 1930s.
 Its esteemed status was further elevated through fruitful collaborations and exchanges with foreign nations, fostering a vibrant cultural dialogue that transcended borders.

 Today, the museum continues to uphold its legacy of continuity and tradition, serving as a catalyst for cultural dialogue that bridges the chasm between the past and the future.
-As a modern cultural and tourist center, the Estonian National Museum invites every Estonian and visitor to partake in the nation’s unique cultural tapestry, showcasing its unrivaled creativity and timeless allure.
+As a modern cultural and tourist center, the Estonian National Museum invites every Estonian and visitor to take part in the nation’s unique cultural history.